nik0lai/psychonomie_nl/src/content/pages/conference.md

 - Nienke Atteveldt (VU University)

 ## Call for Symposia<a name="symposia-call"></a>

+**Due to a technical error, all submissions for the NVP Winter Conference (Call for Plenary Events, Symposia, PhD Thesis Award and Early Career Award) sent to a mail address with the extension @societyforbrainandcognition have been lost.
+Please resend submissions to the email addresses mentioned below, preferably before JULY 14**.
+Announcements about the accepted symposia are expected around September.

+- Early Career Award & Plenary Events: OC@psychonomie.nl
+- Symposia: SC@psychonomie.nl
+- PhD Thesis award: TAC@psychonomie.nl

+For more information about these calls, see below.
+We apologize for any inconvenience.
+Please know that we will be lenient in our inclusion criteria to include any lost submission for consideration.

+On behalf of the NVP board and organizing committee, Stefan van der Stigchel**

 The scientific committee invites proposals for symposia on any topic relevant to the study of cognition, behavior and the brain.
 NVP has a strong preference for symposia proposals to focus on specific questions rather than a set of loosely related talks.
 Proposals that integrate multiple methodologies around common questions are particularly welcome.
 Symposia will feature 3 or 4 speakers in a one-hour session.
 Deadline for symposium submission is extended to **July 14, 2023**.
 Symposia proposals can be submitted using this [symposia proposal template](/pages/attachments/Symposium-proposal-template-NVP-2023.docx) by e-mail to the scientific committee (SC@psychonomie.nl).
 All symposia proposals will be reviewed and rated by the members of scientific committee and seven symposia will be accepted.
 Please use the proposal template!